January 26, 2021

 Science shows these methods work.
 Creating a barrier to lethal means of suicide, such as a firearm or prescription medication can help save lives.
 Suicide attempts usually happen within a short period of crisis, and locking these items in your home can allow time for reflection and to get help.

-Region Ten is part of the Lock and Talk Initiative to prevent suicide in Virginia.
 For more information about the Lock and Talk campaign, see www.lockandtalk.org.

 How do I request free safety supplies to help prevent suicide and drug misuse?